-- Declaration public class [class_name] implements BuiltinFn declares the class as a function. - As a special case, if you want to pass 3D geometries to this function, then also implement from the Builtin3D class.
+- Declaration - public class [class\name] implements BuiltinFn declares the class as a function. - As a special case, if you want to pass 3D geometries to this function, then also implement from the Builtin3D class.
 The name of the class is not displayed in the 1Integrate interface; the results of the getName function is displayed. - Classes to import To ensure your new functions can access the data in the 1Integrate cache, you need to import a set of classes held in the gothic library:

-- y gothic.main.GothicException - com.onespatial.rule.interfaces.BuiltinFn
+- gothic.main.GothicException - com.onespatial.rule.interfaces.BuiltinFn

-You can import other classes to implement functions, such as geometry manipulation.
-For these classes, refer to the Java API documentation -javadoc.jar, within the Documentation directory of your installation package.
+API documentation \-javadoc.jar, within the Documentation directory of your installation package.